 WHO WILL WE SUPPORT?

 Part of ODW’s partnership model is to thoroughly vet partners who are already doing good work.
 We are currently speeding that process along so that we may release funding more quickly.
 We will take our lead from organizations responding on the ground, and trust they know best regarding how to meet their growing needs.
 We will update this page and our social media as our partner organizations are solidified.
 Our commitment to you is that 100% of donations made to emergency relief will go to fulfilling the needs of communities that are the most vulnerable.

 ODW is committing $100,000 towards this fund, and now we are inviting you to join us however you can.
-Make a donation, give your one day’s wages, start a fundraising campaign, or encourage your company or church to join.
+Make a donation, give your one day’s wages, or start a fundraising campaign.
+If you’re a company or church that wants to collaborate, contact us.
 Together, let’s commit to ensuring that communities have access to clean water so that they may wash their hands and maintain other hygiene practices to prevent the spread of the virus.
 Let’s make quality healthcare accessible and ensure hospitals are equipped.
 Let’s make financial resources available so that families don’t have to worry about treating their loved ones.
 Let’s not forget our own capacity to make change for the common good.